learn-co-curriculum/dsc-gradient-descent-intro/README.md

 ## Objectives

 You will be able to:
-* Understand how to go from RSS to finding a "best fit" line
+* Describe what gradient descent is, and its relationship to minima
-* Understand a cost curve and what it displays
+* Describe a cost curve and what it means to move along it

 ## Review of plotting our data and a regression line

 For this example, let's imagine that we have a predictor $x$ and a dependent variable $y$.
-We construct or data in a way that we know that the "actual" line that we're looking at has an
+We construct our data in a way that we know that the "actual" line that we're looking at has an
-- intercept, $\beta_0$ of 3 (which we will refer to as $b$ when estimating it)
+- intercept, $\beta_0$ equal to 3 (which we will refer to as $b$ when estimating it)
-- $\beta_1$ of 50 (which we will refer to as $m$ when estimating it)
+- $\beta_1$ equal to 50 (which we will refer to as $m$ when estimating it)

 ```python